By Marika Sboros

 In other words, she says that the researchers have manipulated the data.
 And as any good scientist will tell you, that’s just not on.

-It would help, Teicholz suggests, if the media would “stop reporting on these kinds of (sensationalist) findings”.
-Unfortunately, that’s about as likely as most health journalists no longer drawing breath.
+It would help, Teicholz adds, if the media would “stop reporting on these kinds of (sensationalist) findings”.